Open-source SaaS foundation

 Adoption Paths

-You can inspect the hosted reference, scaffold a renamed solution from the template, or work directly from source when you want the full repo model.
+Try the hosted reference, scaffold a renamed solution from the published template pack with the hosting model that fits your team, or work directly from source when you want the full repo model.

 Live Demo